jgdigitaljedi/stringman/readme.md

 - isValid => Tests if argument is valid semantic version
 - remove => Removes semantic version from string, trims, and returns result
 - expression => Returns RegExp variable used to test for semantic version
+- swap => takes 2 strings and returns string with any semantic versions in the first string replaced by the second string

 #### url module